 Ohinerau is an ancient name for the Maunga and means the place of Hinerau, goddess of whirlwinds.
 Another ancient name is Ohinerangi, meaning the place of Hinerangi, girl of the sky.

-A third name, Remuwera means the burn hem of a skirt.
-This name dates to the 1700s and refers to an incident where a young visiting woman was killed on the maunga.
+A third name, Remuwera means the burnt hem of a skirt.
+This name dates to the 1700s and refers to an incident where a young visiting woman was killed on the Maunga.

 The pā had a single strong point at the tihi, defended by two large terraces.
 This is where the chief of the tribe would have resided.

 The western slopes which can be seen clearly from the vantage point of the modern-day Newmarket Viaduct, are thought to have been extensive hillside kūmara gardens.
 The lower slopes and flatter ground on all sides were utilised as gardens, with the site extending well beyond the present domain.

 It is estimated that around 1,000 people lived on this pā settlement at the height of its occupation.

 Though damaged by quarrying and water reservoir construction, remnants of the pā terraces and pits are still clearly visible around the crest of the Maunga.
 Historic midden deposits from the pā containing shells of cockles, pipi, catseye, scallop, obsidian and bone can be seen in the dirt banks as you walk the track to the summit.